Trust Me (Craig David album)

 Trust Me is the fourth studio album by the English singer Craig David.
 It was released on 12 November 2007 in the United Kingdom and on 6 May 2008 in the United States.
 The album entered the UK Albums Chart at number 18, but failed to make any impact on the Billboard 200, although it did manage to peak at number 58 on the Top R&B/Hip-Hop Albums chart.

 The album was recorded in Havana, Cuba, with the producer Martin Terefe (KT Tunstall, James Morrison) and the writer, producer and mixer Fraser T Smith (Kano, Beyoncé Knowles, Plan B, Jamelia and James Morrison).
 The second single, "Hot Stuff", contains a sample of "Let's Dance" by David Bowie.
-The third single, "6 of 1 Thing", was released in the UK on 18 February 2008.
-The fourth single, "Officially Yours", was released in the UK on 23 June 2008 and peaked at number 158.
+The third single, "6 of 1 Thing", was released in the United Kingdom on 18 February 2008 and the fourth single, "Officially Yours", was released in that same country on 23 June 2008 and peaked at number 158.

-The album was certified Gold by BPI on 7 March 2008 for sales of over 100,000 in the UK.
+The album was certified Gold by BPI on 7 March 2008 for sales of over 100,000 in the United Kingdom.